2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ### Validate Tiff Command

-The configuration parameter for this command is `verify_tiff_command`.
+The configuration parameter for this command is `fax.verify_tiff_command`.
 This command is invoked after a files is converted to tiff.

 The default command is: